tanlenguyen/daily-notes/Linked Articles/FinOps/CloudOps.md

 There is a button called "Simulate" on every IAM role, that will lead to the simulator.

+# Adding User to a group
+1. Check to add user to AD user group.
+2. Go to IAM Identity Center
+3. Multi-Account Permissions->AWS accounts.
+4. Find the Account the User needs access to
+5. Add the level of permissions needed then add the user to the account
+6. Wait 10 mins, and close the ticket after giving permissions

 # Removing disabled users
 At this point our standard operating procedure for these adhocs should be: